 However, in clinical settings, a steep drop in blood flow through the kidneys can cause acute kidney injury (AKI) because of the accompanying drop in oxygen supply to the tissues.

-Earlier studies have shown that exercise, in general, but particularly in higher temperatures, increases biomarkers of AKI.
-At the same time, research also indicates that consuming a high-fructose soft drink increases AKI risk in rats experiencing dehydration.
+Earlier studies have shown that exercise, in general, but particularly in higher temperatures,

 The authors of the present study brought these two strands of research together.
 As they explain: